 Revisions can cause friction.
 The brief should clearly set out the process of approving certain aspects, like the typeface and the main colors.
 Other fixes can receive grades from your studio.

-Once the parameters have been set, through the process of meetings described above, you need to produce the document itself.
+Once the parameters have been set, through the process of meetings described above, you need to produce the document itself through the process of meetings described above through the process of meetings described above.

 Trawl those notes, put into clear sentences the aims, the objectives, and the deliverables.
-Include all relevant information your client has given you; this could be a link to a file-sharing platform that contains media kits, folders of past work, examples, and mood boards.
+Include all relevant information your client has given you.
+This could be a link to a file-sharing platform containing media kits, past work folders, examples, and mood boards.

 Make sure that any contact information gets a space in the file-sharing folder too.